jbenno/nyuad_politics_of_code/README.md

 [The video recorded lectures on Youtube](/files/Videos.md)

 ## Assignments
-The assignments are listed in newclasses.nyu.edu [Overview on the weekly scheduled assignments and talks](https://docs.google.com/spreadsheets/d/10sTVIMTuhJcucApQ2_A34UC9M1YQ270t3X0l6DZnmDw/edit?usp=sharing)
+The assignments are listed in brightspace.nyu.edu [Overview on the weekly scheduled assignments and talks](https://docs.google.com/spreadsheets/d/10sTVIMTuhJcucApQ2_A34UC9M1YQ270t3X0l6DZnmDw/edit?usp=sharing)

 ***